yunjiewong/SEP-HW/Angular/n1-intro.md

 - Directives:
   - Components: directives with a template
   - Attribute: change appearance or behavior of a particular elem
-  - Structural directives: change layout of elem
+  - Structural directives: change layout of elem, create/destroy/show/hide
     - *ngIf, *ngFor, *ngSwitch

-- interpolation
+- interpolation: {{}}
   - variables in app.component.ts -> app.component.html

+- what is diff btw AoT(ahead iof time) and JiT (just in time) compiler?
+  - AoT: compile the application at build time
+  - JiT: compile at run time
+  - AoT runs faster then JiT